 4. Cash Out.

-The fourth option is hardly ever advisable unless you are in desperate need of money now.
-You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This may result in a large amount of your savings going towards taxes and not into your back account.
+The fourth option is seldom advisable unless you are in desperate need of money now.
+You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This could potentially result in a large amount of your savings going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 Indirect vs. Direct 401(k) Rollovers in Crestwood, MO

-1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your savings into.
-Each firm follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+- Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the IRA or 401(k) you are rolling your funds into.
+Each custodian is different, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the funds directly into your IRA or new 401(k).
+- Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the savings directly into your new account.
 This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is generally not a good idea unless circumstances dictate you need money now.
-Your Crestwood, MO financial advisor will help you understand what the best way to proceed is.
+Like cashing out a 401(k), an indirect rollover is typically not advisable except under specific circumstances.
+Your Crestwood, MO financial advisor will be able to help you determine which option is best.

-• Not opening a new account first — If you do rollover your 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check by surprise, they may mistake it for a regular contribution that you might have to pay taxes on.
+- Not opening a new account first — If you do rollover your 401(k), it's important to open a new account first and inform your new custodian that they'll be receiving a rollover check.
+If they get a check by surprise, they may think it is a regular contribution that you might have to pay taxes on.

-• Neglecting your old 401(k) — While this may sound strange, Americans accidentally abandoned over $7 billion in retirement savings in 2015.
+- Forgetting about your 401(k) — While you might think it's hard to lose track of their retirement savings, Americans lost $7.7 billion in retirement savings in 2015.
 A new job brings a lot of life changes with it, but accidentally leaving behind your savings could significantly reduce what you have available for your golden rules.

-• Not taking into account the same property rule — The property your new account receives must be the property that was rolled over.
-Meaning, you can't withdraw cash from your 401(k), buy assets with it and deposit those new assets into a new account.
-If you do that, you would have to pay property tax, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.
+- Neglecting the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't withdraw cash from your 401(k), buy assets with it and move those assets into a new account.
+The IRS considers that taxable income, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.

-• Rolling over a required minimum distribution — There is no way to roll over an RMD.
+- Rolling over a required minimum distribution — There is no way to roll over a required minimum distribution.
 If you do, you will be subject to a 6% excess IRA contribution tax.

 Call a 401(k) Rollover Advisor Today

-Your unique situation will dictate which 401(k) option is best for you.
-Many people in Crestwood, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
+What to do with your 401(k) from your previous job depends on your unique situation.
+Many in Crestwood, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a wealth of investment research that we’ll share with you.
+As Registered Investment Advisors, we have access to a vast array of investment research that we’ll provide you with.
 We’re based on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Crestwood, MO today.